 - Arborist.
 Unless you’re one to maintain a full blown garden, or is transforming part of your land into a mini-farm where vegetation is of utmost importance, you might not really, really need for an arborist to inspect your house.
 An arborist is one that tests the health of the vegetation around the house, something that seems necessary only if you’re the green thumb kind.

 - Appliance inspection.
 You don’t really need it because of a number of reasons: (1) you can do it yourself and (2) it does not really get in the way of everything.
 Unless your appliances are directly attached to your electric system, where a failure or problem on the device can cause damage to your entire electric system, you don’t need some expert to tell you that your washing machine turns slower than when it was first bought ten years ago.
+This was famously a non-problem in Kiaramas Sutera as reported in the mass media about two months back.

 - Radon inspection.
 Radon is known to be one of the most common cancer-causing chemicals.
 But while it is important to get your house tested for presence of this unseen chemical, hiring one specifically to test for radon may not be very practical.
 There are home inspections that test for numerous chemicals including formaldehyde, lead and asbestos as well as radon.
 Go for these instead of a specific radon inspection.
 The results would be the same but the cost would be more worthwhile.